-- Then discover what kind of leader you are, as well as tips for success with that style of leadership.
+- Then discover what kind of leader you are, as well as tips for success with that leadership style.

 1. Do you enjoy working in a group setting?

-A. No, it’s easier when I tell the group what we will do.
+A. No, telling the group what we will do is easier.

-B. Groups can be a good way of achieving what you want to be done promptly.
+B. Groups can be a good way of promptly achieving what you want to be done.

 D. Yes, I enjoy hearing what my peers have to say.